 Academics at Sciences Po

-- Le Havre — Located on the Normandy Coast and focusing on Asia, with language instruction in Chinese, Hindi, Indonesian, Japanese, and Korean.
+• Le Havre — Located on the Normandy Coast with a minor focused on the Asia-Pacific region, the campus offers language instruction in Chinese, Hindi, Indonesian, Japanese, and Korean.

-- Menton — Located on the French Riviera and focusing on the Mediterranean countries and the Middle East, with language instruction in Arabic, Hebrew, Italian, Spanish, and Turkish.
+• Menton — Located on the French Riviera with a minor focused on the Mediterranean countries and the Middle East, the campus offers language instruction in Arabic, Hebrew, Italian, Spanish, and Turkish.

-- Poitiers -- Located in France’s premiere university city, and rich with Gallo-Roman heritage, students in Poitiers focus on Latin America, with language instruction in French, English, Spanish and Portuguese.
+• Poitiers Located in France’s premiere university city, and rich with Gallo-Roman heritage, students in Poitiers follow a minor focused on Latin America and the Caribbean, with language instruction in French, English, Spanish and Portuguese.

-- Reims — Located in the Champagne region and offering programs that focus on either North America or Africa, the Transatlantic campus offers language instruction in Arabic, English, French, German, Italian, Portuguese, Spanish, and Swahili.
-Students in Reims focus on relations between Europe and Africa or Europe and North America during their first two years.
+• Reims — Located in the Champagne region and offering minors that focus on either North America or Africa, the Reims campus offers language instruction in Arabic, English, French, German, Italian, Portuguese, Spanish, and Swahili.
+Students in Reims follow minors focused on relations between Africa or North America during their first two years.

 About half of each campus’ student body comes from the region of focus, with other international and French students comprising the other half, ensuring that you will be part of a diverse campus community.